marcelluscaio/game-marketplace/README.md

 - [x] Make Search work
 - [ ] When a Buy Offer is made, the offers total value is commited to the offer and deducted from the user’s inventory
 - [ ] When a Sell Offer is made, the offer’s bundle is commited to the offer and removed from the user’s inventory.
+- [ ] HTTP API
+- [ ] All the recoverable errors should be handled, making the user experience the more pleasant the possible
+- [ ] Unit tests are required
+- [ ] End-to-end tests are desired

 ## How to run